 Duke Energy cares about your safety, and wants you to enjoy the comforts and convenience that natural gas provides.
 We encourage you to read these important gas safety tips and share them with your family and friends.

 Natural gas can be a safe and reliable fuel when used properly.
 But, like any other source of energy, natural gas can be hazardous, and must be used and treated with care.
-We invite you to take an online Gas Safety Awareness Survey.

 - Gas Leaks

 - If you smell a gas odor, leave the premises immediately and report it.

 - Natural gas pipelines are among the safest methods of transporting energy.

 - Carbon Monoxide

 - Learn about possible causes and safety precautions concerning carbon monoxide.

 - Teach everyone in your family to recognize the smell of a natural gas leak.

 - We work hard to keep our natural gas facilities and operations safe, secure and reliable.

 - Natural gas is historically safe, but it can be hazardous.
 Learn more about why it must be treated with respect.